kanna5/brave-byom-proxy/README.md

 BYOMPROXY_ACCESS_TOKEN=
 ```

-When `BYOMPROXY_ACCESS_TOKEN` is set, you need to append it to the upstream API
+When `BYOMPROXY_ACCESS_TOKEN` is set, you need to prepend it to the upstream API
 key with a colon.

 For example, with `BYOMPROXY_ACCESS_TOKEN=hello` and your OpenAI API key